This article originally appeared on VICE UK

-A petition against the plans said the "grossly offensive" name choice "constitutes a grave offence to the African descent communities in London and elsewhere".
+A petition against the plans said the "grossly offensive" name choice "constitutes a grave offense to the African descent communities in London and elsewhere."
 It continued: "Plantations were places where people suffered and died, where Africans suffered unimaginable violence and terror at the hands of their slave masters.
 Imagine, if you can, how African people would feel having to work at this venue, much less eat at it?"

 VICE: Would you be up for drinking in a bar named after slave plantations?

 Dami: Probably.
 I don't see any issue with the name, because we're now in the 21st century and I don't think what happened in the past should matter.

 What do you make of the choice of name, though?

 I don't mind it, as long as it doesn't have a meaning behind it that would affect or upset black people.

 A lot of black people were quite hurt by it—does that bother you?

 No, I'm just very open-minded and I wouldn't be affected by anything like that.

 Do you think it should have been a news story at all?

 No, I think it's probably an overreaction, to be honest.
 As long as the owner doesn't go out saying, "This is why I've done it," for racial reasons, or whatever, then it shouldn't be a massive issue.